 To qualify for paying "resident fees," students must meet the following requirements:

-- Three or more years of full-time high school coursework, and a total of three or more years of attendance in California elementary schools, California secondary schools, or a combination of California elementary, secondary schools, and adult school.
+- Three or more years of full-time high school coursework, and a total of three or more years of attendance in California elementary schools, California secondary schools, or a combination of California elementary, secondary, and adult schools.

-- Two or more years of full-time California Community College AND one year of California elementary, secondary schools, or adult school.
+- Two or more years of full-time California Community College AND one year of California elementary, secondary, or adult schools.

 - File a Non-Resident Tuition Exemption Affidavit with the school.
 In the case of students without legal immigration status, they must state that they have filed or will file an application to legalize their immigration status as soon as they are eligible to do so.